Darren Purchese: Pastry chef

 Since being in Australia Purchese has also worked as pastry chef for Gary Mehigan at his then restaurant Fenix, as pastry chef at Bennelong Restaurant situated in the iconic Sydney Opera House.
-Purchese has also acted as pastry chef consultant to many high end restaurants and food businesses most notably for George Calombaris at his The Press Club restaurant.

-Purchese regularly appears as a guest chef at many Australian food events and festivals, he has presented two Masterclasses at the Melbourne Food and Wine Festival in 2010 and 2012.
-Purchese presented a Masterclass at the World Chef Showcase at the 2012 Crave Sydney food festival alongside illustrious chefs such as Antonio Carluccio, Jordi Roca, Christina Tosi, Massimo Bottura and Jason Atherton.
+Purchese has been a guest chef at Australian food events and festivals.
+He presented Masterclasses at the Melbourne Food and Wine Festival in 2010 and 2012.
+Purchese presented a Masterclass at the World Chef Showcase at the 2012 Crave Sydney food festival alongside Antonio Carluccio, Jordi Roca, Christina Tosi, Massimo Bottura and Jason Atherton.

 Burch & Purchese Sweet Studio

-In April 2011 Purchese opened his first business, Burch & Purchese Sweet Studio on Melbourne's shopping, dining and entertainment precinct Chapel Street.
-Sweet Studio is primarily a retail space producing cakes and desserts of various flavours and sizes.
+In April 2011 Purchese opened Burch & Purchese Sweet Studio on Melbourne's shopping, dining and entertainment precinct Chapel Street.
+Sweet Studio was primarily a retail space producing cakes and desserts of various flavours and sizes.
+It was owned and operated by Purchese and his wife Cath Claringbold and ran for 12 years before closing the doors in April 2023.]

-B&P also serves coffee and has outdoor seating, on Chapel Street.
-The business is owned and operated solely by Darren and his wife Cath.
-Cooking demonstrations, dining and tastings have also taken place in the studio.
+B&P featured on a list of "Confectionaries Every Person With a Sweet Tooth Should Visit" on the Matador Network website in 2018.
+That year, \the shop faced public accusations of poor treatment and underpayment of its staff.

 Television

-Darren regularly appears on Australian television most notably on Network Ten's Masterchef Australia where he has presented a Masterclass in series 2, participated in an immunity challenge against eventual winner Kate Bracks in series 3, as a guest judge on an episode in season 4 and as guest chef on a Pressure Test episode in series 5.
-Purchese has also appeared in episodes of MasterChef Australia All-Stars and Masterchef Australia: The Professionals.
-Recently he has set a pressure test in series 7, where the contestants had to make his Passion flower.
-Series 9 saw him set a huge off site challenge where the two teams had to create edible art inspired by Darren's work.
+Purchese regularly appears on Australian television most notably on Foxtel's 'The Great Australian Bake Off' and Network 10's MasterChef Australia where he has appeared as a guest chef and judge.
+Purchese has also appeared in episodes of MasterChef Australia All-Stars and Junior Masterchef.

-Darren was also a regular chef presenter on Network Ten's The Circle and Scope.
-He has appeared on numerous travel and lifestyle programs on SBS, Nine Network Seven and the ABC.
-Darren also appeared in a cameo role in the television series Neighbours in 2015.
+Purchese was also a regular chef presenter on Network 10's The Circle and Scope.
+He has appeared on travel and lifestyle programs on SBS, Nine Network Seven and the ABC.
+Purchese also appeared in a cameo role in the television series Neighbours in 2015 and again in 2018.
+In August 2022, Purchese was named as a new judge for the seventh season of the television baking series The Great Australian Bake Off.
+The season premiered in Australia in June 2023.

+In May 2024, Network 10 announced that Purchese was set to appear as a contestant on the forthcoming second season of Dessert Masters.

 Author

-Darren Purchese has written five cook books:
+Purchese has written five cook books: